ITDependsQ42022/Hey-Blue/docs/decisions/characteristics/0009-availability.md

 # Availability as a Core Architectural Characteristic

+Availability is a measure of the amount of uptime of a system; This is usually measured in 9's (e.g., 99.9%)

 ## Context and Problem Statement

 Much of Hey Blue! usage will be occasional.
 If the system is not available when the community tries to interact, then we will lose users.
 For this reason, availability is a core characteristic.